 Positive characteristics that suggest Huskies are not dangerous!

 Siberian huskies have been domesticated for a long time and they become one of the world’s favorite breeds.
-They are actually considered to be a great family pet for many good reasons.
+They are considered to be great family pets for many good reasons.

 Huskies are not overly suspicious

-In fact, huskies do not make good guard dogshttps://petsnpaw.com/my/dog/.
-In fact one of the last behaviors you can expect to see from a husky when a stranger enters your house is any kind of aggression.
+Huskies do not make good guard dogs.
+One of the last behaviors you can expect to see from a husky when a stranger enters your house is any kind of aggression.